OpenPrinting/openprinting.github.io/_posts/2019-10-08-OpenPrinting News - October 2019.md

 - Future of Printer Setup Tools
 - 3D Printing

-Unfortunately, we did not get many visitors in our conference room (Plumber's is very kernel-oriented), but Jake Edge wrote an [excellent article on LWN](https://lwn.net/SubscriberLink/798916/300a5c0bc4caa815/).
+Jake Edge wrote an [excellent article on LWN](https://lwn.net/SubscriberLink/798916/300a5c0bc4caa815/).

 Thanks to Kate Stewart and Jeff Licquia for inviting us.